Master of Engineering Programs

 - A lifelong connection to one of the largest alumni networks in the world

-What is an M.Eng. in Mechanical and Aerospace Engineering?Click to Open
+What is an M.Eng.?Click to Open

 The Master of Engineering (MEng) degree program is a one-year professional degree program that provides an opportunity to focus or broaden engineering skills.